mdbenito/effective-2d/README.md

 ### Reports

 The script `report.py` implements a minimal web server to explore results in tabular form and easily combine them into plots.
-Not *very* useful, but it was fun and quick to do.
+It is not the _definitive_ dashboard, but it was fun and quick to do.
 The nice jQuery table is done with [FooTable](http://fooplugins.github.io/FooTable/), the fixed header with [stickyTableHeaders](https://github.com/jmosbech/StickyTableHeaders).
 I also used some js and css from [codepen](https://codepen.io).